Gen711/Gen711/docs/Syllabus.md

 ### 6. Assignments and Exams

-**Weekly Assignments:** These are assigned in lab, and typically involve some sort of sequence analysis and short answer questions.
-There will be 5 throughout the semester worth 20 points each (100pts total).
-You may work in groups, but you must submit your own report.
-These will be due 1 week after they are assigned, typically on Tuesday, unless otherwise instructed. **NO late assignments accepted**
+**Irregular Assignments:** are assigned in class and/or lab, and are meant to enhance your understanding of the material.
+They are typically ungraded, but doing them will help to improve your grade.
+Examples may include extra reading, computer work, or other things.

+**Reading** is assigned weekly in the form of primary literature.
+Each student will present a research paper to the class.
+This paper presentation is meant to be relatively informal, but will increase the depth of your understanding.
+Each presentation will be ~10 minutes, with a few minutes for questions.
+Schedule for this is TBD, but expect these to start before the 1st exam.

 **Exams:** There will be 2 exams covering both lecture and lab material.
-Each will be worth 150 points.
+Each will be worth 100 points.
 The dates for these will be October 9 and November 20.
 Makeup exams will be permitted only under extreme documented circumstances, or by prior approval (> 1 week) from Prof. MacManes.

-**Final Project:** The final project will consist of an oral presentation and written report of a topic related to genomics and bioinformatics.
+**Final Project:** The final project will consist of an oral presentation and written report related to an assembly project.
 Projects must incorporate an implementation of the computational techniques we've learned about.
-The final project will be worth 200 points (150 written/50 oral).
+The final project will be worth 100 points (75 written/25 oral).
 Oral presentations will occur during the last 2 days of class.
 Written reports will be due on the last day of class.
-You may work in groups (< 5 members - mix of grad and undergrad), with the understanding that expectations increase with group size, given division of labor.
 More details will be provided later in the semester.

 **Participation:** Attendance to the lab portion of the class is critical.
 We have 13 lab sessions.
 10 points each, maximum of 120 points may be earned.
 One lab may be missed without penalty.
 Additional missed labs may be made up with prior approval (> 1 week) from Prof. MacManes